shamusx/istio-examples/Demo-PKI-Infra-with-Vault+Cert-Manager.md

 ## Scenario

-Vault will act as the existing PKI infrastructure the cert-manager has to talk to in order to obtain intermediate CA cert for istio to sign workload certs
+Vault will act as the existing PKI infrastructure the cert-manager communicates with in order to obtain intermediate CA cert for istio to sign workload certs

 ## Summary